Qinghai Lake

 Qinghai Lake is the largest lake in China.
-Located in an endorheic basin in Qinghai Province, to which it gave its name, Qinghai Lake is classified as an alkaline salt lake.
+Located in the Qinghai Province, to which it gave its name, Qinghai Lake is classified as an alkaline endorheic salt lake.
 The lake has fluctuated in size, shrinking over much of the 20th century but increasing since 2004.
 It had a surface area of 4317 km2, an average depth of 21 m, and a maximum depth of 25.5 m in 2008.

 Names

 Qinghai is the atonal pinyin romanisation of the Mandarin pronunciation of the Chinese name 青海.
 Although modern Chinese distinguishes between the colors blue and green, this distinction did not exist in classical Chinese.
 The color 青 (qīng) was a "single" color inclusive of both blue and green as separate shades.
 The name is thus variously translated as "Blue Sea", "Green Sea", "Blue-Green Sea", "Blue/Green Sea", etc. For a time after its wars with the Xiongnu, Han China connected the lake with the legendary "Western Sea" assumed to balance the East China Sea, but as the Han Empire expanded further west into the Tarim Basin other lakes assumed the title.
 The former names Chinghai, Ch'ing-hai, or Ch'inghai Lake are based on the Wade–Giles romanisation of the same Chinese name.

 Qinghai Lake is also known as Koko Nor from its Classical Mongolian name ᠬᠥᠬᠡ ᠨᠠᠭᠤᠷ.
 The modern Mongolian form of the same name is Höhnuur (Хөхнуур).
 Similar to Chinese, Classical Mongolian used ᠬᠥᠬᠡ inclusive of both the color of the sky and fresh grass, but now uses xöx specifically for deep or dark blue distinguished both from light blue (цэнхэр, tsenher) and green (ногоон, nogoon).
 Classical Mongolian also did not distinguish between lakes and larger bodies of water.
 The Chinese name, using "sea" rather than "lake," is thus an overly literal calque of this name, used by the Upper Mongols, some of whom made up the local ruling class during the standardization of western Chinese toponyms in the Qing dynasty.
 Similar use of the Chinese word for "sea" to translate Mongolian lake toponyms can be seen elsewhere around Qinghai, as with Lake Heihai ("Black Sea") in the Kunlun Mountains.
 It is also the origin of one of the common names for the lake in English (Kokonor Lake).

 The Tibetans also separately calqued the name as Mtsho-sngon-po or Tso ngönpo (མཚོ་སྔོན་པོ་, "Blue Lake or Sea").